• If you think you might have been exposed to HIV, it’s best to speak to a healthcare professional immediately.

 The picture below shows the window periods for different HIV tests.
 Some tests (fourth generation tests) can give you an accurate result within four weeks, while others can take three months to be accurate (third generation tests, rapid tests and self-testing kits).

 A healthcare worker will be able to explain how long the window period is for the test you are taking, and will tell you if they think you’ll need to test for HIV again.

 I’m pregnant, when should I test?

-Your doctor will tell you everything you need to know about HIV testing alongside the other blood tests they do in pregnancy and you will usually be tested at your first appointment.
+Your doctor will tell you everything you need to know about HIV testing alongside the other blood tests they do during pregnancy.

 Read on to find out: What’s involved in HIV tests?